William Clayton (architect): Colonial architect

 In his first financial year (1869–70) in the role Clayton reported he earned £1,161.11.0.
-In 1871 the government forced him to agree to a salary of £700 though Clayton insisted on claiming the right to maintain a private practice (due to his concerns about the insecurity of his position).
+In 1871 the government forced him to agree to a salary of £700 though Clayton insisted on retaining the right to maintain a private practice.
 On one occasion he threatened to resign when he received criticism over it.
 It wasn't until 1876 that he finally relinquished the right to engage in private practice.

 In October 1873 Clayton's office was transferred at his urging to the newly established Public Works Department as its Colonial Architect's Branch, with Clayton reporting to the Engineer-in-Chief of the department.
 The transfer of his office allowed Clayton to appoint his first permanent 'core' staff.
-Among the appointments were William Beatson (1807–70) and Pierre Finch Martineau Burrows (1842-1920).
-Following his move to Wellington Clayton designed a house on Hobson Street which, when it was finished in 1874, was the first concrete house in New Zealand and the first house to have hot and cold running water.
+Among the appointments were William Beatson (1807–70) and Pierre Finch Martineau Burrows (1842–1920).
+Following his move to Wellington Clayton designed his own private residence at 53 Hobson Street which, when it was finished in 1874, was the first concrete house in New Zealand and the first house to have hot and cold running water.
 In carrying out his duties Clayton travelled widely, visiting Auckland, Tauranga, Gisborne, Napier and Nelson in 1875, and undertaking a major tour of the South Island in 1876.